 Marketing isn’t easy, I know.
 In fact, I suspect it’s even tougher than you realize.
 Did you know that Amazon has 235,846 books in the Marketing & Sales section?
-All trying to answer the same question: How do I get results from my marketing efforts without wasting money?
+Are all trying to answer the same question: How do I get results from my marketing efforts without wasting money?

 To begin with, marketing is constantly changing.
 This constant change has led businesses to ask a lot of questions about online marketing.
 When they get tired of fumbling around in the dark for the answers, they start asking questions that disprove the age-old adage that there are no stupid questions.